Our uses of information

 Processing Activities

 Personal data as described above is processed for the purpose of fulfilment of employment contracts between employees and the ICB.
-This includes, but is not limited to activity covering payroll, publication of employee declarations of interest, publication of employee gift, hospitality and sponsorship declarations, performance, workforce reporting, business continuity and planning.
+This includes, but is not limited to activity covering payroll, publication of employee declarations of interest, publication of employee gift, hospitality and sponsorship declarations, performance, workforce reporting, delivering training services/event, business continuity and planning.

 Information may be disclosed to NHS England, the Care Quality Commission, prospective workers, and professional organisations as necessary for the specific requirement to conduct Fit and Proper tests.